Asian Pacific American Heritage Month (APAHM)

 The Student Life Multicultural Center sponsors this major Asian Pacific American identity programmatic undertaking each year, bringing together student and community groups across a wide diversity of Asian cultures and traditions.

-APAHM is co-sponsored by the Asian American Association, Asian American Studies, Graduate Pan-Asian Caucus, and the South Asian Student Association.
+APAHM is co-sponsored by the Asian American Association, Asian American Studies, and the Graduate Pan-Asian Caucus.

 Check back here for regular updates!
 Contact Annabelle Estera (firstname.lastname@example.org) to get involved or if you have any questions.

 Instagram Contest: Follow the Student Life Multicultural Center (@mcc_osu) on Instagram; take a picture related to the APAHM theme or at an APAHM event and post it with the hashtag #APAHM15!
 You will be automatically entered into the raffle to win a $50 gift card to Amazon.
 Post as many pictures as you want - we'll count up to 2 entries per day per person!

 Essay Contest: Talk to us!
 What is your passion, and how are you taking action?
 How are you working to make a difference in your community through your thoughts and actions?
 Enter in your essay of 500-750 words reflecting on this year's APAHM theme.
 Entries will be judged by the APAHM planning committee with the winner receiving a $100 gift card to Amazon.
 Submit your entries toAnnabelle at email@example.com by Monday, February 9.